 The second type is Devizes star simnel, a star-shaped cake made with currants and lemon peel, coloured golden with saffron, then boiled, baked and glazed.
-The Wiltshire Heritage Museum has an original recipe of the local version.
+The Wiltshire Heritage Museum has an original recipe for the local version.

 What does 'simnel' mean?

-Legend has it that they decided to use leftover ingredients from Christmas to make a cake for spring.
-But they argued over what to do with the dough – Simon wanted to boil it and Nell wanted to bake it.
+Legend has it that they decided to use leftover ingredients from Christmas to make a cake for spring, but they argued over what to do with the dough.
+Simon wanted to boil it, and Nell wanted to bake it.
 They compromised by doing both, with their invention becoming known as a Sim-Nell.

-It's also been suggested that the cake is named after Lambert Simnel, a claimant to the throne in Henry VII’s time.
+It's also been suggested that the cake is named after Lambert Simnel, a claimant to the throne during Henry VII’s time.
 Victorian novelist Elizabeth Gaskell referenced this highly unlikely theory in a letter to a friend in 1838, when she shared her childhood recollections of eating simnel cake on Mothering Sunday in Knutsford, Cheshire.

 She wrote: “A cake made variously, but always with saffron for its principal ingredient.
 This I should fancy was a relic of Papistry, but I wonder how it originated.
 Lambert Simnel, the imposter in Henry the Seventh’s time, was a baker’s son, I think.
 The shop windows are filled with them, high and low eat them.”

-Heslewood agrees that the Victorians had a big hand in fixing the ‘cake calendar’.
+Emma Heslewood agrees that the Victorians had a big hand in fixing the ‘cake calendar’.
 She says: “The 19th century was the height of cake eating, where the recipes were more formally established, like with Mrs Beeton, and cakes became traditional with the calendar.”

 What is the truth?